 It’s a common misconception that only adults struggle with addiction.
-Today, many teenagers have problems with alcohol or drug abuse as well as obsessive compulsive disorders such as problems with gaming or gambling, sex addiction or smart phone addiction.
+Today, many teenagers have problems with obsessive compulsive disorders such as problems with gaming or gambling, sex addiction or smart phone addiction.

 All of the above will cause poor mental health for teenagers equally as much as adults.
 If you have a teenage son or daughter struggling with a behaviour disorder we can help.